Multiplicative Equivariant Thom Spectra & Structured Real Orientations: Applications

 In \cref{sec:cohomological_slice} we study a cohomological version of the equivariant slice tower.
 We start with a quick review of the slice tower; then we set up the cohomological slice tower and finish with providing criteria to check when the cohomological slice tower is strongly even.

-\item[\cref{sec: structured orientations}] This section sets up our main obstruction theory for studying structured orientations of equivariant Thom spectra.
+In \cref{subsec:liftingorientations} we produce an obstruction theory for lifting non-equivariant \(\E_{n}\)-orienations to equivariant \(\E_V\)-orientations.
+This is our main obstruction theory for studying structured orientations of equivariant Thom spectra.
 The main idea in this section is that: the multiplicative Thom isomorphism, combined with the recognition principle, reduces the study of multiplicative orientations to Bredon computations of deloopings.